Reference Letter Examples

 Samples and Templates for Writing Good References

 Have you been asked to write a reference for an individual or a business?
-Obliging is more than just a nice thing to do.
+Agreeing to do so is more than just a nice thing to do.
 It’s a helpful networking move, for both the recipient and the sender.

 Business Reference Letters

-You may be asked to write a reference for a business reference for a business associate, client, vendor, or other professional contact.
+You may be asked to write a reference for a business associate, client, vendor, or other professional contact.
 These letters encompass many different kinds of endorsements.
-Depending on the circumstances, you may be asked to recommend a business or professional service, or attest to the quality of the work supplied by a contractor.
+Depending on the circumstances, you may be asked to recommend a business or professional service or attest to the quality of the work supplied by a contractor.

 Professional Reference Letter: Need another example of a professional reference letter?
 Look here for both hard-copy and email versions.

 Professional Services Reference Letter: This letter provides a reference for a current or former contractor who’s seeking to sell their services to another organization.

 Character reference letters are most appropriate for applicants who are seeking their first job or have little formal work experience and for people who can't obtain references from a previous job for a variety of reasons.

 This type of recommendation is much less formal and can be written by a teacher, a coach, or a mentor.
 College and high school students who've done odd jobs such as babysitting and dog walking can consider asking their employers for a reference letter.

 The letter should highlight the skills and attributes that the writer knows firsthand and state why they'd recommend the person to a potential employer.